 But there are different types of deserts, from subtropical and cool coastal to cold winter deserts, and most are sparsely populated.

-So, for those hoping to “get away from it all,” here’s a look at 25 of the world’s largest deserts, with compelling reasons why you should add some to your bucket list:
+So, for those hoping to “get away from it all,” here’s a look at 25 of the biggest deserts in the world, with compelling reasons why you should add some to your bucket list:

 DESERTS IN AFRICA